Speaking to more than half the world’s population spread across half the earth’s surface, Asia-Pacific broadcasters need a strong voice.

 Established in 1964 as a non-profit, non-government, professional association to assist the development of broadcasting in the region, the ABU promotes the collective interests of television and radio broadcasters and encourages regional and international co-operation between broadcasters.

 Full members are national free-to-air broadcasters in the Asia-Pacific region and there is associate membership for provincial broadcasters, subscription broadcasters or national broadcasters in other parts of the world.
 Other organisations connected to broadcasting can hold affiliate membership.

-The ABU runs a wide range of activities, including the daily Asiavision satellite TV news exchange, co-production and program exchanges and technical, programming, legal and management consultancy services, as well as international frequency planning and coordination.
+The ABU runs a wide range of activities, including the daily Asiavision satellite TV news exchange, co-production and program exchanges and technical, programming, legal and management consultancy services, as well as industry conferences and international frequency planning and coordination.
 It negotiates rights for major sports events and organises coverage for the region.

 And keeping everyone in the loop are the ABU website and publication such as ABU News and Technical Reviews.

 The ABU is funded primarily by annual subscriptions from members.
 It has an elected President and three Vice-Presidents, who serve three-year terms.

 The ABU Secretariat is located in Kuala Lumpur, Malaysia, and is headed by a Secretary-General appointed by the General Assembly.
 It has over 30 staff, of whom more than a third are broadcast professionals recruited from among ABU members.